Subscribe To This Site

 The most common type of hybrid - known as a "parallel" hybrid - has the transmission powered by both the electric engine and the internal combustion engine.
 Some of these - the "full" hybrids - can run on just battery, just petrol or a combination of both. the Toyota Prius is an example of a full hybrid of the parallel type.
 The distance run on just battery is usually very limited, however.

 Both types improve the efficiency of the car, which is why hybrids are becoming increasingly popular.
+The new lithium ion batteries help with fuel economy by allowing more use of the electric motor - and conversely less use of petrol.

-PHEVs (Plug-in hybrid electric vehicles) are plug-in hybrids.
-This means that you simply plug 'em in and charge 'em up, pretty much like any other rechargeable battery-driven appliance!
+PHEVs (Plug-in hybrid electric vehicles) are plug-in hybrids; this means that you simply plug 'em in and charge 'em up, pretty much like any other rechargeable battery-driven appliance!
 This allows the user to spend more time on battery power alone, particularly for short runs in the urban environment.

 The present generation of hybrids are not plug-in cars - the batteries are recharged by the brakes and when the petrol engine is in use.